saattrupdan/naturalselection/README.md

 ### Step 1: Constructing the initial population

 The population is a uniformly random sample of the possible genome values as dictated by the genus, which is run when a new `Population` object is created.
-Alternatively, you may set the `initial_genome` to a whatever genome you would like, which will create a population consisting of organisms similar to this genome (the result of starting with a population all equal to the organism and then mutating 80% of them).
+Alternatively, you may set the `initial_genome` to whatever genome you would like, which will create a population consisting of organisms similar to this genome (the result of starting with a population all equal to the organism and then mutating 80% of them).

 ```python3
 >>> pairs = ns.Population(